 NOTE: This calculator is specifically intended for "off-road" tires (All Terrain, Hybrid, Mud Terrain, etc.) that are also DOT approved for highway use.
 This calculator's "Estimated Minimum Off road PSI" has an absolute minimum value of 20 PSI.
 Some manufacturers may offer non-DOT approved off-road tires that specify even lower PSIs than this calculator permits.
 Always adhere to the tire manufacturer's guidelines.

 NOTE: This calculator was built for SRW vehicles only.
 Calculations for DRW (dually) vehicles will vary.
-See the
+See the Motor Trend for more information on the calculations.

 This chart assumes the use of a Nitto Ridge Grappler tire, in the following 3 sizes.